WHO HAS TO SUBMIT BUILDING PLANS?

 Please respect the fact that committee members are volunteers who also run their own architecture practices.
 Requests for expedited review of plans cannot therefore be accommodated.

-From April 1st 2019 an amount of R 1000 to non-members and R 500 to members of Safepark to review building plan applications are applicable.
+From April 1st 2019 an administrative fee of R 1000 to review building plan applications is applicable.
 Please email the payment confirmation to: firstname.lastname@example.org

 Praboa bank details are: